GDSimpson3/LRCS-V1/readme.md

 Conditions were dynamic and switched in ascending powers of `(-1)` to change direction everytime the root was passed.
 Increments were `2^(-incrementCount)`, this allowed increments to become smaller and smaller and acurately reach the root

+## Stationary Point Processor

+I: `Polynomial: list[list[str]], stationaryPoints: list[int]`

+O: `StationaryPointRoots: list[list[int]]`

+It takes in an array of stationary points that are sorted in ascending order.
+It first checks if any points themselves are roots, those startionary points are considered seperately.
+Next it loops through the array and it compares each point with the one in front.
+If a sign change (of FX) is detected, there's a root between them and it's saved.

 ## Logger [UTIL]

 Custom Logging module, Clears all logs when environment is set to Prod (`ENVIRONMENT != 'DEV'`)